endowdly/Presentations/FunctionalProgramming101/slides/index.md

 ```

 ' Shadowing aka copy-on-write.
-' This is Lua.
-' I chose it beause it looks like a psuedolanguage lol.
 ' Lua, incidentally,
-' also uses floorplate hell to implement structural enforcement via metatables.
+' also uses floor-plate hell to implement structural enforcement via metatables.
 ' A lot of modern functional languages actually do shadowing in the background!

 ***

 ## Functions

-The ideas and patterns of functional programming are rooted in mathmatical functions,
+The ideas and patterns of functional programming are rooted in mathematical functions,
 especially [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus).

 ``` math